Updated: Mar 26

 2) The clinical and professional skills assessment (CPSA)

-This is a practical assessment of our clinical skills and professionalism, which each medical school will set and run.
-It will run in an OSCE (Objective Structured Clinical Examination) format.
+This is a practical assessment of clinical skills and professionalism, which each medical school will set and run.
+It will run in an OSCE (Objective Structured Clinical Examination) format and will be integrated into current processes.

 The SJT is designed to test decision-making skills and predict behaviour on the wards as a doctor.